KarlaPrz02/Kateroo/README.md

 # Kateroo
 A meowtastic mod for 1.15.2 that adds tweaks to the game

+## Miscellaneous:

+- Extension for vanilla scoreboard sidebar.
+Add on top of the sidebar a total of all players on scoreboard

 ## Render options:

 - ``disableFireOnCam`` - This setting allows you to disable the fire from the first person camera